 If your SaaS startup is looking for low-risk business growth strategies, creating a market penetration strategy should be one of the first things you think about.
 Although, before moving forward, it’s important to identify a clear definition of market penetration as it relates to SaaS and gain a better understanding of what market penetration strategy is by taking an in-depth look at some common examples.

-Depending on where you look, the market penetration definition could be misleading, as there are two different meanings.
-As shown below, market penetration can be defined as either a measurement or an activity.
+Market penetration can have two different meanings.
+Explained in detail below, market penetration can be defined as either a measurement or an activity.
 In this article, we will review both market penetration definitions and how they relate to SaaS.

-Market penetration defined as a measurement is the assessment of how much a product is being sold relative to the total estimated market for that product, expressed as a percentage.
+A business' market penetration measures how much their product is being sold relative to the total estimated market for that product, expressed as a percentage.
 This is also known as market penetration rate.

 How to calculate market penetration rate